Konrad Szołajski

-Konrad Szołajski, pseudonym Piotr Kaczorowski (born May 25, 1956 in Warsaw, Poland), is a Polish film director and screenwriter.
+Konrad Szołajski, pseudonym Piotr Kaczorowski (born 25 May 1956), is a Polish film director and screenwriter.

 He completed Polish studies at the University of Warsaw in 1979 and later studied at the British National Film School.
 He is an author of fictional and documentary films.

 He is the son of Lucjan Szołajski, a film and television voice artist.

 Education and research

 He completed Polish studies at the University of Warsaw in 1979.

-In 1985 he received a master's degree in film and television directing from the University of Silesia in Katowice.
+In 1985, he received a master's degree in film and television directing from the University of Silesia in Katowice.
 Between 1985 and 1987 he studied post-production, directing and filmmaking at the National Film School in the United Kingdom.
-In 2012 he defended his doctoral degree at the Radio and Television Faculty of the University of Silesia.
+In 2012, he defended his doctoral degree at the Radio and Television Faculty of the University of Silesia.
 Then in 1993-94 he taught filmmaking classes at the Department of Polish Culture at the University of Warsaw.
-Since 2011 he has been teaching at the Faculty of Radio and Television of the University of Silesia and at the Film and Television Directing Department of the National Film School in Łódź.
+Since 2011, he has been teaching at the Faculty of Radio and Television of the University of Silesia and at the Film and Television Directing Department of the National Film School in Łódź.